MarwaMorsli/Brain_tumor_project/README.md

 Brain tumor project
 Project Overview and Objectives

 The main purpose of this project was to build a CNN model that would classify if subject has a tumor or not base on MRI scan.
-I used the VGG-16 model architecture and weights to train the model for this binary problem.
 I used accuracy as a metric to justify the model performance which can be defined as:

 Accuracy=Number of correclty predicted /imagesTotal number of tested images × 100%